Code-Institute-Submissions/Hermeticpoet-milestone-project-1/README.md

 * They need to know the bands schedule and when they could be available.
 * They need to contact the band to arrange possible performances.

-Please [wireframes](https://github.com/Hermeticpoet/milestone-project-1/tree/master/Wireframes) directory in the project for wireframes of the Mobile First pages of the project.
+Please see the [wireframes](https://github.com/Hermeticpoet/milestone-project-1/tree/master/Wireframes) directory in the repository for wireframes of the Mobile First pages of the project.

 ------------